 Beware of Pity is a Complicite and Schaubühne co-production adapted from the novel of the same name by Stefan Zweig.
 Directed by Simon McBurney and performed by the Schaubühne Berlin’s outstanding ensemble, the show tells the story of a young Austrian soldier just before the outbreak of the First World War.

-BEWARE OF PITY LIVE STREAM – SUN 12 FEBRUARY 3PM
+BEWARE OF PITY LIVE STREAM – AVAILABLE ONLINE UNTIL SUN 26 FEBRUARY

-The live stream will begin at 3pm GMT on Sun 12 February.
+The live stream took place on Sun 12 February.
 It is free to watch and will be available to watch on demand until 11.59pm GMT on Sun 26 February.

 All you need to do to live stream Complicite’s Beware of Pity is visit this page and play the film below, which you can enlarge in your screen or watch through YouTube by using the usual controls below.